Jay-Naruto/Leetcode_Top_150/README.md

-# 🚀 LeetCode 150 Challenge: The Journey Begins! 🌟
+# 🚀 LeetCode Challenge: The Journey Begins! 🌟

 ## 🧩 What's Inside?

-Welcome to the **LeetCode Top 150 Challenge**! 🎯 This repository contains **my solutions** to **150 LeetCode questions**, with more being added as I continue my problem-solving journey. 💻✨
+Welcome to the **LeetCode Top Challenge**! 🎯 This repository contains **my solutions** to **LeetCode questions**, with more being added as I continue my problem-solving journey. 💻✨

 ## 📋 Features

 - 💡 **Includes questions of Easy & Medium difficulty**.
 - 🧠 **Written in my own style**: Some solutions are optimized, others could be improved.
 Suggestions are welcome! 🤝
-- 🔄 **Work in Progress**: The repo is growing question by question until we hit the 150 mark! 🏆
+- 🔄 **Work in Progress**: The repo is growing question by question until we hit the 100 mark! 🏆

 ## 🛠️ Languages Used